marcleroy/ecrandeveille/content/posts/oh-my-posh.md

 ---
 title: 'Powershell configuration in Windows Terminal'
 date: 2023-11-28T15:30:42+01:00
-tags: ['Dev machine','Azure']
+tags: ['Dev machine','Terminal']
-draft: true
+draft: false
 ---

 Configuring the Windows Terminal prompt with Oh-My-Posh involves a few steps.
 Here's a general guide:

-Install Windows Terminal:
+### Install Windows Terminal
-If you haven't installed Windows Terminal, you can download it from the Microsoft Store or from the GitHub releases page: [https://github.com/microsoft/terminal/releases](Windows Terminal Releases).
+If you haven't installed Windows Terminal, you can download it from the Microsoft Store or from the GitHub releases page: [Windows Terminal Releases](https://github.com/microsoft/terminal/releases).

-## Install PowerShell Core
+### Install PowerShell Core
 Oh-My-Posh works best with PowerShell Core.
-You can download and install it from the official GitHub releases page: PowerShell GitHub Releases.
+You can download and install it from the official GitHub releases page: [PowerShell GitHub Releases](https://github.com/PowerShell/PowerShell/releases).

-## Install Oh-My-Posh
+### Install Oh-My-Posh
 Open a PowerShell terminal and run the following command to install Oh-My-Posh:

 ~~~powershell
 Install-Module -Name oh-my-posh -Scope CurrentUser
 ~~~

-## Install a Powerline Font
+### Install a Powerline Font
 Oh-My-Posh often requires a font with Powerline symbols.
 You can download and install one of the recommended fonts from the Nerd Fonts project.

 Configure PowerShell Profile: